 Written by Arabella Bradley (@arabella_luisa)

 Over the last few years, film photography has had a bit of a revival.
-It’s most commonly viewed as a hobby for pretentious artsy people (definitely not denying that is true), but the stigma is probably due to the fact places like Urban Outfitters have been stocking Polaroid and tomography cameras in recent years, thus making it ‘cool’ to own a film camera of some description.
-Gone are the days of the DSLR craze where everyone thought themselves a photographer because they could afford an expensive digital camera to take photos of their friends on.
+It’s most commonly viewed as a hobby for pretentious artsy people (definitely not denying that is true), but the stigma is probably due to the fact places like Urban Outfitters have been stocking Polaroid and lomography cameras in recent years, thus making it ‘cool’ to own a film camera of some description.
+Gone are the days of the DSLR craze where everyone thought themselves a photographer if they could afford an expensive digital camera to take photos of their friends on.

 For me the appeal is a more nostalgic one.
 I love the idea of having prints of your photos, which isn’t something most people make the effort to do in an age where everything is recorded digitally.
 I know you could have photos printed from your phone, but I know I’d never get round to doing it.
 With film, you’re forced to make the effort to get it developed, as its the only way you’re going to find out what your photos look like.
 I think there’s something quite appealing in the element of surprise that film offers (or in my case, the horror when they turn out blue and blurry and you realise you’ve wasted about £15 – see below).